maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 Still, inter-project dependencies are expressed in very same manner as dependencies coming from remote repositories.
 And given they are "materialized during build", this has severe implications that sometimes offers surprises as well.

-## Session
+### Session

 The session contains projects that Maven effectively builds: usually or most commonly is same as "Project" above, unless some "limiting" options are used like `-r`, `-rf` or `-N` and alike.
 It is important to keep this (not obvious) distinction, as even if checkout of the project contains certain module, if that module is not part of the Session, Maven treats it as "external" (to the session).

-# Finding things

-It is important to note here, that if session is "limited", the subprojects loaded by Maven are not the same/equal present in project (checkout), the excluded subprojects are "invisible" to Maven.
-They can
+Or in other words, even if "thing is on my disk" (checked out), Maven if told so, will treat it as external artifact (not part of Session).

+## How Maven finds things?

+## When to clean?

+## When not to clean?

+## Practical examples

 ## mvn clean install vs mvn verify